SOLIDusr/SOLIDusr/README.md

 ## About me

-Hi, I am an IT enthusiast.
-My native language is Russan, but my English level is C1, so I will consider English my second native language.
-I really like writing any software.
-From a small scripts for everyday usage or specific purposes to fullstack projects.
-I am looking forward to collaborate with other developers to improve my skills.
-I prefer backend over frontend, though.
-I really enjoy rock music, gaming && anime.
+Hi there!
+I'm an IT enthusiast who speaks English and Russian.
+I love writing software of all kinds, from small scripts for everyday use to full-stack projects.
+I'm excited to work with other developers to grow my skills.
+I'm particularly passionate about backend development, although I also enjoy frontend work.
+In my free time, I love rock music, gaming, and anime.

 ## Experience